crftwr/keyhac-mac/docs/index.md

 A "One-shot modifier" is a special key condition that is triggered when the modifier key is pressed and released with no other keys pressed in between.

-This is particularly useful if you have defined user modifier keys, but want the key to be used for something else when pressed and released alone.
+This is particularly useful if you have defined a user modifier key, but want the key to be used for something else when pressed and released alone.

-You can assign one-shot modifiers to key-tables using the `O-` prefix.
+You can define key input condition with one-shot modifiers using the `O-` prefix.

 ``` python
 keytable_global["O-RAlt"] = "Space"